lauravangorp/blog2/src/blog.md

 ---

-Here you can find interesting blogs I have found on the internet about the artists that inspire me.
+<p class='intro'> Here you can find interesting blogs I have found on the internet about the artists that inspire me. </p>